 How do I get information from school?

-Once your child starts you will receive messages via the ‘Weduc’ portal.
-This can be viewed via an app or online.
+Once your child starts you will receive messages via email and text.
 In addition you will be able to access information about their learning on ‘Tapestry’.
 For more general information there is the website www.all-saints.lincs.sch.uk and Facebook @allsaintslead

 More Questions and Answers will be added as they are received.